Virginia Tech vs. LSU Predictions & Picks - Women's NCAA Tournament Final Four

 Virginia Tech vs. LSU Women's Basketball Predictions & Picks - NCAA Tournament Final Four

-Friday's game between the LSU Lady Tigers (32-2) and the Virginia Tech Hokies (31-4) at American Airlines Center should be a tight matchup, as our computer prediction projects a final score of 68-66, with LSU securing the victory.
-Tipoff is at 7:00 PM ET on March 31.
+Friday's game between the LSU Lady Tigers (32-2) and the Virginia Tech Hokies (31-4) at American Airlines Center should be a competitive matchup, as our computer prediction projects a final score of 68-66, with LSU securing the victory.
+Game time is at 7:00 PM ET on March 31.

-In their most recent outing on Monday, the Hokies secured an 84-74 win over Ohio State.
+The Hokies are coming off of an 84-74 victory over Ohio State in their most recent game on Monday.

 Virginia Tech vs. LSU Game Info